 Determine the loan amount a lender will loan you to purchase land, prepare your site, install or hook up to utilities and construct your new home.
 This loan amount will determine what size home you can actually build.

 How Much Can You Borrow?
 If you decide to pursue a mortgage route, you should know approximately what potential lenders will loan you.
 There are some basic rules of thumb that can help you in figuring your Maximum Mortgage Amount based on loan-to-value.
-A lender will only loan you a percentage of the value of your building site and your completed dome, expecting you to also contribute a percentage (usually 10% to 25% to 35%).
+A lender will only loan you a percentage of the value of your building site and your completed dome, expecting you to also contribute a percentage (usually 25-35%).
 Comparing the maximum amount a lender will loan to the total value of your land and home is referred to as loan-to-value ratio.
 Your contribution to the lender can be in the form of your equity in the land, available cash, and deposits on the Dome Building Kit.

 If you will be financing, let your fingers do the walking as you travel the financing route.
 Compare lenders by asking them all the same set of questions over the phone.
 Please see page 3 in our Financing Booklet for the questions to ask.
 Talk with perspective lenders and determine the amount of cash down payment they will require for you to secure a loan for the New Home Budget you determined.
-On an approximate $200,000 build for the structure and land development, this could mean your contribution (equity in your land, cash & deposits on the kit) could be $20,000 to $50,000 to $70,000.
+On an approximate $200,000 build for the structure and land development, this could mean your contribution (equity in your land, cash & deposits on the kit) could be $50,000 and $70,000.
 The booklet gives creative ways to finance your new dome home; take out equity loan on current property or buildings or obtain a personal loan, etc.

 As you go through this process, you may decide to down size the square footage home you initially considered.
 American Ingenuity has ten sizes of dome kits which when assembled result in 172 sq.ft. to 3,000 square foot home.
 To view regular and sale pricing on Tiny Dome Kits (172 sq.ft. to 1,278 sq.ft.), click on Tiny Homes.
 To view info on finished cost for dome homes, click on finished cost.
 To view stock plans for each size dome from 172 to 3,000 sq.ft, click on Stock Plans.